arakoodev/doc/doc/Getting started/Introduction.md

 ## Get started

-To get started with EdgeChains, follow the installation instructions outlined in the [Installation Guide](Installation.md).
+To get started with EdgeChains, follow the installation instructions outlined in the [Quick Start](Quickstart.md).
 This guide will walk you through necessary steps to start building your own EdgeChains applications.
-For a quick start, you can also follow the instructions in [EdgeChains Quickstart](Quickstart.md).